Towards Disentangling Information Paths with Coded ResNeXt: Coded ResNeXt

 \subsubsection{Coding Loss}

 We present here our first algorithmic addition.
-After the Energy Normalization we compute a novel loss function coined \textit{coding loss} $\mathcal{L}_{code}$.
-Assume we have an image classification problem of $K$ classes and that $l$ is the index indicating the position of a ResNeXt block within the whole network.
-As seen in \cref{fig:arc}(c), for that block, we assign to each class a binary codeword $w_{l,k}, k\in\{1,\cdots, K\}$ of length $N$, indicating which subNNs we want to operate/activate for that class.
+After the Energy Normalization, we compute a novel loss function, coined \textit{coding loss} $\mathcal{L}_{code}$.
+Consider a classification problem of $K$ classes.
+Let $l$ be the index of the position of a ResNeXt block within the network.
+As seen in \cref{fig:arc}(c), for that block, we assign to each class a binary codeword $w_{l,k}, k\in\{1,\cdots, K\}$ of length $N$, indicating which subNNs we want to activate for that class.
 If the $n$-th subNN operates for class $k$, then the $n$-th digit of $w_{l,k}$ is $(w_{l,k})_n=1$, and $(w_{l,k})_n=0$ otherwise.
 To ensure that each class receives the same number $N_{act,l}$ of operating subNNs, all $K$ codewords are designed with exactly $N_{act,l}$ ones.
-We define $r_l$ as the ratio
+We define the ratio

-which measures how much each class uses the block's total computational resources.
-Given an input image of class $k$, the objective of coding loss is to push the mean energies of the subNNs inactive for class $k$ to go to zero, and those of the active subNNs to take positive values.
-The coding loss for the $l$-th block is given by
+which measures how much each class utilizes the block's total computational resources.
+We term the mapping of the classes to codewords, as in \cref{fig:arc}(c), the \textit{coding scheme} of the block.

+Given an input of class $k$, the coding loss forces the mean energies of the subNNs that are inactive for class $k$ to zero and those of the active subNNs to positive values.
+The coding loss for the $l$-th block is